• Skip to main content

 And the good news, for me, the Sichuan food wasn’t always super spicy.
 In fact, we could set some of it the spiciness levels we each preferred.

-Nearby, Leshan is home to the world’s largest Buddha; plus, there is shopping, dining, and entertainment.
+Nearby Leshan is home to the world’s largest Buddha, plus shopping, dining, and entertainment.

 What to include in a Chengdu itinerary